 Look for user-friendly systems that non-experts can use right away.
 Google Cloud, for example, offers analytics and business intelligence that don’t take a data science degree to use.
 If a product isn’t out-of-the-box usable, make sure the vendor offers thorough training - without charging you an arm and a leg for it.

-Take the example of CareRev.
-The platform was designed to be an “Uber-like” platform, and it’s that easy.
+Take our platform for example.
 Once CareRev is implemented, staff can post shifts and view schedules right away.
 CareRev has a clean interface that requires very little training for administrative staff and no more than a brief tutorial for healthcare professionals.